Barley: Preparation

 Hulled barley (or covered barley) is eaten after removing the inedible, fibrous, outer husk or hull.
 Once removed, it is called dehulled barley (or pot barley or scotch barley).
 Pearl barley (or pearled barley) is dehulled to remove most of the bran, and polished.
 Barley meal, a wholemeal barley flour lighter than wheat meal but darker in colour, is used in gruel.
 This gruel is known as سويق : sawīq in the Arab world.

 With a long history of cultivation in the Middle East, barley is used in a wide range of traditional Arabic, Assyrian, Israelite, Kurdish, and Persian foodstuffs including keşkek, kashk, and murri.
 Barley soup is traditionally eaten during Ramadan in Saudi Arabia.
-Cholent or hamin (in Hebrew) is a traditional Jewish stew often eaten on the Sabbath, in numerous recipes by both Mizrachi and Ashkenazi Jews; its original form was a barley porridge.
+Cholent or hamin (in Hebrew) is a traditional Jewish stew often eaten on the Sabbath, in numerous recipes by both Mizrahi and Ashkenazi Jews; its original form was a barley porridge.

 In Eastern and Central Europe, barley is used in soups and stews such as ričet.
 In Africa, where it is a traditional food plant, it has the potential to improve nutrition, boost food security, foster rural development, and support sustainable landcare.

 The six-row variety bere is cultivated in Orkney, Shetland, Caithness and the Western Isles of the Scottish Highlands and Islands.
 When milled into beremeal, it is used locally in bread, biscuits, and the traditional beremeal bannock.

 In Japanese cuisine, barley is mixed with rice and steamed as mugimeshi.
 The naval surgeon Takaki Kanehiro introduced it into institutional cooking to combat beriberi, endemic in the armed forces in the 19th century.
 It became standard prison fare, and remains a staple in the Japan Self-Defense Forces.

 In Korean cuisine, a similar dish called boribap (보리밥) has been eaten since the Joseon dynasty.
 In Jeju Island, unripe barley rice was eaten in spring when food was short.
 Barley rice, hard to cook and linked to poverty, had lower status than white rice.
 In the 1960s and 1970s, schoolchildren's lunchboxes had to contain barley rice.
 Barley rice has become a nostalgic food for older people, served in specialty restaurants.